 This report does not include information about government requests for data that may be received by Cloudflare’s partners.

 The most frequent requests Cloudflare receives are requests for information that might be used to identify a Cloudflare customer.
-This basic subscriber data would include the information our customers provide at the time they sign up for our service, like name, email address, physical address, phone number; the means or source of payment of service; and non-content information about a customer’s account, such as data about login times and IP addresses used to login to the account.
-Unless there is an emergency, Cloudflare requires valid legal process such as subpoena or a foreign government equivalent of a subpoena before providing this type of information to either foreign or domestic law enforcement or civil litigants.
+This basic subscriber data would include the information our customers provide at the time they sign up for our service, like name; email address; physical address; phone number; the means or source of payment of service; and non-content information about a customer’s account, such as data about login times and IP addresses used to login to the account.
+Unless there is an emergency, Cloudflare requires valid legal process such as a subpoena or a foreign government equivalent of a subpoena before providing this type of information to either foreign or domestic government authorities or civil litigants.

 U.S. Government.
 Under the Electronic Communications Privacy Act (ECPA), the U.S. government can compel disclosure of subscriber information with a subpoena, a type of legal process that does not require prior judicial review.
 Although Cloudflare typically requires a subpoena before providing subscriber information, consistent with ECPA, Cloudflare may disclose information without delay to law enforcement if the request involves imminent danger of death or serious injury to any person.
 Cloudflare will evaluate emergency disclosure requests on a case-by-case basis as we receive them.
 For emergency disclosure requests, we request that law enforcement obtain legal process when time permits

 Beyond subpoenas issued under ECPA, some U.S. government agencies may issue administrative subpoenas for subscriber data.
 Cloudflare has received a number of such subpoenas from the Securities and Exchange Commission (SEC).